 Faith is essential to our lives at St. John, It is the very foundation of our belief and is lived throughout our school each day.
-Faith is important because it affects the decisions we make, the way we interact with other and it enables us to grow spiritually with each other and God.
+Faith is important because it affects the decisions we make, the way we interact with others, and it enables us to grow spiritually with each other and God.
+Below are just a few examples of ways we celebrate our faith at SJCS.

-In 2005, we started Faith Families based on the fond childhood memories shared by first grade teacher Katie O’Toole.
-We quickly understood what Ms. O'Toole meant, as we watched our older students become leaders and role models to their younger buddies.
+In 2005, we started Faith Families based on the fond childhood memories shared by our staff.
+We knew it was a great program as we watched our older students become leaders and role models to their younger buddies.
 Faith Families stay the same every year, so the children develop long-term bonds.
-They really look forward to seeing each other again!
+Learning and sharing in faith provides a real spiritual connection to be made among students, across grade levels.

 Catholic Schools Week